Cloth Nappies 101

 Nappy Library Hire

 Best way to find out what’s right for you at a fraction of the cost is to hire through a nappy library!
-With a variety of brands you can try them for a few weeks and know the ins and outs of the nappy baby before you invest in a whole stash.
+With a variety of brands you can try them for a few weeks and know the ins and outs of the nappy on your baby before you invest in a whole stash.

 This is where the Nappy Guru brand trial kit comes in.
 You can choose full time pack of 20 of the most popular brands or let me work out a pack that will suit your baby’s age, size, build and taking into account your budget!